Informações do perfil

 We have already preserved the traditional palm-roof roof on the main house at the place where we cook our meals and hang our hammocks; and we maintain four other roofs of neighbors nearby that we have already rescued.
 And though our focus is on the preservation of these homes and the traditions that take place beneath those sticks and palm leaves that protect them, we have a fully-furnished and shared modern room for up to four people just waiting for you to inhabit.
 We also have a pool table and foosball table, a fully-equipped kitchen, two palapas, and a beautiful natural stone swimming pool.

 Besides safe and secure lodging, we also provide purified drinking water and most of your staples in the kitchen like eggs, rice, beans, flour, cooking oil, and propane for preparing your own meals during the work week in the communal kitchen.
-On the days that we work we will share our breakfast meal before we go out for the day.
+Everything to cook our breakfast meal will be provided on the days that we work, which is quite early on the days we go into the bush or work directly under the sun.

-However, we do not provide meat, dairy, fruit and veggies, which are the responsibility of volunteers.
+So you know, we do not provide meat, dairy, fruit and veggies, which are the responsibility of volunteers, except for breakfasts on workdays,Algo mais...

 This is a peaceful pueblo retreat, away from the hustle-and-bustle of the Capital City and the typical Tourist Areas.
 Our only house rule concerns the unruly.
-While everything is fine in moderation, not everyone can handle moderation.
-Though we do not have a hard rule about the consumption of drugs and alcohol, we do ask that you keep these matters to yourself and away from public view, including the common areas of the posada.
+While everything is fine in moderation, not everyone can handle moderation, nor the pace and tranquility of living in a pueblo.
+Though we do not have a hard rule about the consumption of drugs and alcohol, we do ask that you keep these matters to yourself and away from public view, including the common areas of the posada and language school that we host on the property.

 While the two super-minis in the centro, San Valentín and Mikey Donald’s, which are open all day, from early in the morning until late at night, they mostly only carry packaged foods.
 To find fresh fruits and vegetables, meats, tortillas, or natural juices, you will have to shop in the municipal market, or look for other vendors around the centro such as the fruterías and carnicerías on the main street.